yosh-matsuda/cpp-yyjson/README.md

 The `to_json` function takes a `copy_string` in the last argument, but this can be ignored if not needed.

 The second way is to create a JSON value/array/object directly in the `to_json` function.
-The example for the class `X` equivalent to `VISITABLE_STRUCT` is as follows.
+The example for the class `X` equivalent to automatic casting or `VISITABLE_STRUCT` registration is as follows.

 ```cpp
 template <>